Papakura railway station: Facilities

 Papakura has two park & ride facilities located on Railway Street West and Ron Keat Drive.
 There are 230 car parks (including mobility parking).

 A bike parking shed is also located in the Railway Street West car park.

 Station lifts allow access to the footbridge and the platforms.

 Public toilets are also located at the station.
 They can be found in the station building and near the park & ride facility on Ron Keat Drive.

 An EMU depot is located on the eastern side of the station.
 An office for the station controller and Auckland One Rail staff is also located at the Papakura depot.

 Services

 Papakura is located in the Southern Manukau fare zone.

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart and Pukekohe.
-Since 28 April 2025, the basic weekday inter-peak timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates South City Line services to Newmarket and Pukekohe.